jacksalssome/OpenCV_AgarBot_Programme/README.md

 System requirments:
 - Fast processor
 - Internet
 - 1680 x 1050 screen.
-(You can edit screensizex and screensizey in main for your resulution)
+(Testing branch has auto detection)
 - Windows 7 or better

 How to install/run: